-Where it has become known "s" and "h" as " ", while " " is used to indicate that this is another linear programming problem.
+Where it has become known "s" and "h" as " α ", while " γ " is used to indicate that this is another linear programming problem.
 This can be derived by duality to rewrite the optimization as an alternative linear programming problem:

-$$min{\delta, ho}\,\delta$$
+$$min{\delta,\rho} \, \delta$$

-$$subject\ to\ -r_i+R ho\geq 0$$
+$$subject \ to \ -r_i + R \rho \geq 0$$

-$$\delta x_i-X ho\geq 0$$
+$$\delta x_i - X \rho \geq 0$$

-$$ho\geq 0$$
+$$\rho \geq 0$$

-where " " is a lx1 vector of constants and " " is a scalar.
+where " ρ " is a lx1 vector of constants and " δ " is a scalar.
 This form is most often used when solving these problems, it includes fewer restrictions than the multiplicative form, namely N + M, instead of I+1 restrictions.
-The parameter represents the efficiency for the ith DMU (the problem is solved I times for each DMU in the analysis), provided that the estimate of -which is set to 1 when in an efficient point of the border- indicates that the DMU is efficient (Farrell, 1957).
-In other words, measures the distance between a country and the efficiency frontier, defined as a linear combination of the best-practice observations.
-When >1, then 1/ < 1, and the country is inside the frontier (i.e. it is inefficient), while = 1 it implies that the country is on the frontier.
-Following the discussion in Cooper et al (2006), the DMU is called 'efficient' when the DEA score is 1 and all slacks are 0.
-If only the first condition is satisfied, the DMU is called efficient in terms of "radial", "technical" and "weak" efficiency.
+The parameter δ represents the efficiency for the ith DMU (the problem is solved I times for each DMU in the analysis), provided that the estimate of δ - which is set to 1 when at an efficient point of the border- indicates that the DMU is efficient (Farrell, 1957).
+In other words, δ measures the distance between a country and the efficiency frontier, defined as a linear combination of the best-practice observations.
+When $\delta > 1$, then $1/\delta < 1$, and the country is inside the frontier (i.e. it is inefficient), while $\delta = 1$ it implies that the country is on the frontier.
+Following the discussion in Coelli (1996), the DMU is called 'efficient' when the DEA score is 1 and all slacks are O. If only the first condition is satisfied, the DMU is called efficient in terms of "radial", "technical" and "weak" efficiency.
 If both conditions are satisfied, the DMU is called efficient in terms of "Pareto-Koopmans" or "strong" efficiency.

 Following this technical approach we have generated different estimates of the efficiency ranking for the set of countries with available data for the variables considered.
 There are some heterogeneity in the efficiency ranking we obtain depending on if we use as input teaching working hours per week or, alternatively, annual teachers gross wage We move on towards the results from implementing DEA to our dataset, the results are quite consistent regardless of the orientation and the returns to scale we specify to solve the model (we only report the output oriented constant returns to scale, to conserve space).
 The results (Tables A to D) show that Russia, Italy and Finland are at the top of the efficiency ranking, in fact Russia is the only "Pareto-Koopmans" is the referent (benchmark) for all other countries- and Italy and Finland are - strongly- efficient DMUs.
-In other words, the efficiency scores $(\hat{\theta})$ of the rest of countries is determined by comparing their level of working hours/teachers' wages with the "minimum" for the same output achieved by Russia.
+In other words, the efficiency scores $\hat{\theta}$ of the rest of countries is determined by comparing their level of working hours/teachers' wages with the "minimum" for the same output achieved by Russia.